 Author: Jarod Bona

 If you are looking for controversy, you came to the right place.
 Today, we discuss resale price maintenance, one of the most contentious issues in all of antitrust.
 If you look around and see a bunch of antitrust economists, hide your screen so they don’t start arguing with each other.
-Trust me; that is the last thing you want to experience.
+Trust me; you don’t want to be stuck in the crossfire of that.

 Let’s start with some background: A resale price maintenance agreement is a deal between, for example, a supplier and a retailer that the retailer will not sell the supplier’s product to an end user (or anyone, for that matter) for less than a certain amount.
 It is a straight vertical price-fixing agreement.